 Ian Williams: Meet the Supplier in Latest Feature

 In our latest Meet the Supplier feature, we spoke with the team at Ian Williams, supplier on Lots 5, 10 and 11 of our Building and Fire Safety framework, and Lot 2 of our GFP Decarbonisation Delivery framework.
-The team shared their thoughts on some of the biggest challenges currently impacting the sector, its dedication to technology, and gave us an insight into how this family owned business, first founded in 1946, has climbed the ranks to become a major player in the industry.
+The team shared their thoughts on some of the biggest challenges currently impacting the sector, it’s dedication to technology, and gave us an insight into how this family owned business, first founded in 1946, has climbed the ranks to become a major player in the industry.

 What is your company’s mission statement/aims/objectives?